jan-brabec/microimaging_histology_DIB/README.md

 mn_reg_finetune(cFA,MR.FAIP,lm_fn,o_pth,MR,'MR2HE',sample) %this will coregister FAIP map to structure anisotropy map
 ```

+## Opening a QuPath project
+QuPath is an open software for Bioimage analysis that was used to generate cell density maps from the related research article.
+However, it can also be used to view the H&E-stained histology sections.
+If you want to open any of the images follow following instructions:

+* Download and install latest Qupath from: https://qupath.github.io (version that was used to run cell detection algorhitm was version 0.23)
+* d

 ## Additional notes
 * The histology slide scanner provided histology slides in *.svs* format.
 These were later saved as *.tif* files using [ImageJ](https://imagej.nih.gov/ij/index.html) (version 1.53t) with [Bioformat plugin](https://docs.openmicroscopy.org/bio-formats/5.8.2/users/imagej/installing.html) (version 6.11.1) that needs to be installed separately.
 Alternatively, they can be saved as *.tif* using [Fiji](https://imagej.net/software/fiji/downloads) which is one of the distribution of ImageJ containing Bioformat plugin.
 The red, green and blue channels were separated into three images within a single *.tif* file using Autoscale option on.
 The *.svs* files are not provided because they contains important metadata.
 The metadata from the slide scanner are, however, provided in the file **raw_histo** as *Metadata_HE.csv* or *Metadata_VEGF.csv*.